SM 100D Fundamentals of College Mathematics

 3 credits (AS)

 In the Capstone Seminar students focus on specific academic projects that both integrate the knowledge and skills from their previous course work and prepare them for the next stage of their professional development.
 The course stresses written, oral and visual communication; pragmatic problem-solving skills; setting and achieving specific goals; teamwork; and self-assessment.
-Each year at least one section of the Capstone Seminar will be devoted to individual research and creative projects, and one to team-based projects.
-Additional sections of either format may be offered based on need, student interest, and availability.
+(Offered annually) Prerequisite: SM 396 or HU 375 and senior standing.